 This presentation is available as a conference presentation.
 The program length will be tailored to fit your agenda.
 The program is also available as a 4 or 8 hour classroom session.
 Longer sessions include more detail and live demonstrations.

 - Drone basics and the fundamentals of unmanned flight

 - Overview of current technology, capabilities and trends

 - Understanding the terminology

-- FAA rules for recreational and commercial operators
+- FAA rules for recreational, commercial and government operations

 - Rules restricting drone operation near airports and sensitive locations

 - What you need to know before enacting a drone ordinance

 - Review of drone laws, local state and federal

 - Defining local law enforcement’s role in regulating drone use